 In recognition of the fact that disputes or concerns will arise, DUSON has developed a process to address these issues.
 This process is built on a basic guideline of the DUSON community that any dispute should be resolved at the lowest level possible.
-Your course instructors, faculty advisor and Program Director are resources available to you.
-Another resource available to assist with dispute resolution is the Ombudsperson services available through the Office of Institutional Equity.
-The full dispute resolution process can be found in Appendix B of this handbook.
+Your course instructors, faculty advisor and Assistant Dean are resources available to you.

+Another resource to assist with dispute resolution is the Ombudsperson services available through the Office of Institutional Equity.
+The full dispute resolution process is in Appendix B of this handbook.